 The discussion below summarizes the due diligence review performed by an independent third party diligence provider (the "Diligence Provider") for the review of the Mortgage Loans.
-Upon completion of the due diligence reviews described below and the Seller's removals for reasons other than as a result of the due diligence review, the Mortgage Pool consisted of 7,604 Mortgage Loans, for which 7,517 of the Mortgage Loans, a loan application was taken before January 10, 2014 (the "Pre-2014 Mortgage Loans") and 87 Mortgage Loans for which a loan application was taken on or after January 10, 2014 (the "Post-2014 Mortgage Loans").
+Upon completion of this due diligence review and the Seller's removals for reasons other than as a result of the due diligence review, the Mortgage Pool consisted of 8,121 Mortgage Loans (the "Mortgage Pool").
+All percentages described below reflect approximate percentages by loan count.